 Beware of your dog eating raw salmon or trout.

-Link to the state of California's Fish and Game resource website.
+Link to the state of California's Fish and Wildlife resource website.

 Fishing in the City

-A California Department of Fish and Game's program for city dwellers to learn how to fish.
+A California Department of Fish and Wildlife's program for city dwellers to learn how to fish.

 Report poachers and polluters, call 1-888-DFG-CALTIP (1-888-334-2258).

 A complete source for fishing in California info, message board, shopping.

 On Saturday, January 4, 2014, East Bay regional Park District Fisheries Program held the annual Fish Habitat Workshop at Quarry Lakes Regional Recreation Area in Fremont.